Seasawher/mathlib4-help/docs/attributes.md

 ## refl
  reflexivity relation
+Tags reflexivity lemmas to be used by the `rfl` tactic.

+A reflexivity lemma should have the conclusion `r x x` where `r` is an arbitrary relation.

+It is not possible to tag reflexivity lemmas for `=` using this attribute.
+These are handled as a special case in the `rfl` tactic.

 ## rify_simps
  The simpset `rify_simps` is used by the tactic `rify` to move expressions from `ℕ`, `ℤ`, or